eost/pdlf_reloc/README.md

 ## Compute time-delays
 Input parameters are indicated in Arguments.py

-There are two possibilities to compute delays:
+There are two possibilities to compute time-delays:

 1/ Use an MPI version of the script to compute time-delays on multiple CPUs:
 ```